Saitejas21/Auto-Frame-Renamer-Figma-Plugin/README.md

-# 🔢 Auto Frame Renamer – A Figma Plugin by A R Sai Tejas
+# 🔢 Auto Frame Renamer – A Figma Plugin

 A simple, internal-use Figma plugin built to rename selected frames in ascending order from left to right.